dizona/CS1XA3/Project03/README.md

 ##### Django:
 - loginapp is used for user authentication and requests.
 This includes user authentication and retrieving and sending usernames and scores to the database
 - Utilizes "OneToOne" relations for associating points with the user
+- Utilizes Django's built in "User" model and functions such as login, logout, authenticate etc.
 ### Bootstrap Template Credit:
 ##### Login form template retrieved from:
 ```sh